apolloteapot/blog/_posts/2024-05-11-vulnlab-build.markdown

 ## Gitea (as buildadm)

-We can login as `buildadm` with the password we just found.
+We can login to Gitea as `buildadm` with the password we just decrypted.

 <http://build.vl:3000/user/login>